This page describes the cluster management and cluster deletion workflows for CockroachDB Serverless.

-You can edit your spend limit from the Overview page.
-The change in your spend limit will affect current and upcoming billing cycles.
+You can edit your resource limits from the Overview page.
+The change in your resource limits will affect current and upcoming billing cycles.
 See Planning your cluster for more information on resource usage.

 - Navigate to the Overview page for the cluster you want to edit.

-Click the pencil icon (or Add a spend limit if you haven't set one before) next to your Spend limit in the Usage this month section.
+Click the pencil icon (or Add resource limits if you haven't set one before) next to your Resource limits in the Usage this month section.